Freakonomics: Criticism

 Freakonomics has been criticized for being a work of sociology or criminology, rather than economics.
-Israeli economist Ariel Rubinstein criticized the book for making use of dubious statistics and complained that "economists like Levitt ... have swaggered off into other fields", saying that the "connection to economics ... [is] none" and that the book is an example of "academic imperialism".
+Israeli economist Ariel Rubinstein criticized the book for making use of dubious statistics and opined that "economists like Levitt ... have swaggered off into other fields", saying that the "connection to economics ... [is] none" and that the book is an example of "academic imperialism".
 Arnold Kling has suggested the book is an example of "amateur sociology".

 The impact of legalized abortion on crime

 Revisiting a question first studied empirically in the 1960s, Donohue and Levitt argue that the legalization of abortion can account for almost half of the reduction in crime witnessed in the 1990s.
 This paper has sparked much controversy, to which Levitt has said:

 The numbers we're talking about, in terms of crime, are absolutely trivial when you compare it to the broader debate on abortion.
 From a pro-life view of the world: If abortion is murder then we have a million murders a year through abortion.
 And the few thousand homicides that will be prevented according to our analysis are just nothing—they are a pebble in the ocean relative to the tragedy that is abortion.
 So, my own view, when we [did] the study and it hasn't changed is that: our study shouldn't change anybody's opinion about whether abortion should be legal and easily available or not.
 It's really a study about crime, not abortion.

 In 2003, Theodore Joyce argued that legalized abortion had little impact on crime, contradicting Donohue and Levitt's results ("Did Legalized Abortion Lower Crime?"
 Journal of Human Resources, 2003, 38(1), pp. 1–37).
 In 2004, the authors published a response, in which they argued that Joyce's argument was flawed due to omitted-variable bias.

 In November 2005, Federal Reserve Bank of Boston economist Christopher Foote and his research assistant Christopher Goetz published a working paper, in which they argued that the results in Donohue and Levitt's abortion and crime paper were due to statistical errors made by the authors: the omission of state-year interactions and the use of the total number of arrests instead of the arrest rate in explaining changes in the murder rate.
 When the corrections were made, Foote and Goetz argued that abortion actually increased violent crime instead of decreasing it and did not affect property crime.
-They even concluded that the majority of women who had abortions in the 1970s were middle class whites rather than low income minorities as Levitt stated; this was, they stated, because white middle-class women had the financial means for an abortion.
+They even concluded that the majority of women who had abortions in the 1970s were middle-class whites rather than low-income minorities as Levitt stated; this was, they stated, because white middle-class women had the financial means for an abortion.
 The Economist remarked on the news of the errors that "for someone of Mr Levitt's iconoclasm and ingenuity, technical ineptitude is a much graver charge than moral turpitude.
 To be politically incorrect is one thing; to be simply incorrect quite another."